-A ductless system can also be an ideal solution for a room added onto a house or an attic converted a to living space.
-Rather than extending the home’s existing ductwork or pipes, or adding electric resistance heaters, the ductless system will provide efficient heating and cooling.
-Please note that homes that are not primarily electrically heated may not be eligible for utility incentives; check with your electric utility for incentive eligibility requirements.
+A ductless system provides efficient heating and cooling for a room added onto a house or an attic converted to a living space.
+It is an efficient alternative to extending the home’s existing ductwork or pipes or adding electric resistance heaters.
+Please note that homes that are not primarily electrically heated may not be eligible for utility rebates; check with your electric utility for rebate eligibility requirements.

 New home designs can be adapted to take advantage of a ductless system’s many benefits.
-Two or more systems can be installed in various zones of the house to simplify installation and minimize refrigerant line length.
-Please note that homes under construction are generally not eligible for utility incentives, though complete/permitted for occupancy homes are now eligible for incentives in most utility territories; check with your electric utility for incentive eligibility requirements.
+One or two systems can be installed in various zones of the house to simplify installation and minimize refrigerant line length.
+Please note that homes under construction are generally not eligible for utility rebates, although home that are complete or permitted for occupancy are now eligible for rebates from most utility territories.
+Search for rebates from your utility here.
+Be sure to check with your electric utility for rebate eligibility requirements.

 How does a ductless system work and how is it controlled?

-Ductless heating and cooling systems are reversible, two-way heat pumps that transfer heat between outdoor and indoor air by compressing and expanding refrigerant.
-Using a refrigerant vapor compression cycle, like a common household refrigerator, ductless systems collect heat from outside the house and deliver it inside the house on the heating cycle, and vice versa on the cooling cycle.
-Ductless systems use variable speed compressors with inverter technology (AC to DC) in order to continuously match the heating/cooling load, avoiding inefficient on/off cycling of conventional electric resistance and central heating systems commonly associated with uncomfortable temperature variations and high energy consumption.
+Ductless heating and cooling systems are two-way heat pumps that transfer heat between outdoor and indoor air by compressing and expanding refrigerant.
+Using a refrigerant vapor compression cycle, like a common household refrigerator, ductless systems collect heat from outside and deliver it inside the house on the heating cycle, and the opposite on the cooling cycle.
+Ductless systems use variable speed compressors with inverter technology (AC to DC) in order to continuously match the heating or cooling load.
+This avoids the inefficient on/off cycling of conventional electric resistance and central heating systems, which is commonly associated with uncomfortable temperature variations and high energy consumption.